Washington Office on Latin America

 The Washington Office on Latin America (WOLA) is a United States non-governmental organization (NGO) that aims to promote human rights, democracy, and social and economic justice in Latin America and the Caribbean.

 The Washington Office on Latin America aims to facilitate dialogue between governmental and non-governmental actors, to monitor the impact of U.S. foreign policy on human rights, democracy and equitable development in Latin America, and to promote alternatives through reporting and advocacy.
 It reports on these activities in order to inform and educate policy-makers, religious and non-governmental organizations, and the general public about their impact.
-The briefings of WOLA bring policy-makers and the media in direct contact with Latin American leaders and experts, and the organization works closely with civil society organizations and government officials throughout the Americas.

 History

 WOLA was founded in 1974 after the 1973 Chilean coup d'état.
 The first long-term executive director of the organization was Joseph Eldridge, who is currently the chaplain for American University.
 In its early years, some of WOLA's contacts were priests and nuns who lived in Latin America and bore witness to the events there.

 WOLA has provided U.S. citizens and policy-makers with information about Latin America.
 It informs the U.S. government about the effects of U.S. policy on the region.
 It facilitates communications and helps to sponsor visits from Latin Americans with expertise and experiences in human rights.

 In 1975, WOLA acted as advisors for congressional staff for the drafting of the first major legislation that put conditions on U.S. military aid abroad regarding human-rights practices.

 In 2003, Joy Olson was named Executive Director, a position she held until 2016.